Gift Ideas for Your Dog Anytime of Year (But Especially at Christmas)

 We totally get it—the idea of buying your pooch a gift for Christmas or Hanukkah is not silly.
-According to a survey reported by Pet Age, 95% of dog owners buy Christmas gifts for their furry friends.
+According to a survey reported by Pet Age, 95% of dog owners buy Christmas gifts for dogs.
 So we’ve compiled a handy list of gift ideas for your dog.

 While dogs don’t understand the holidays, they do love attention.
 They also notice when everyone else is getting the attention like when their people are opening gifts on Christmas morning.
 Besides, if Fido is left to his own devices and eats the ribbon, an expensive trip to the veterinarian and who wants that.